 Ongoing policy issues

 - Risk-adjustment.
 While Medicare’s readmission measures adjust for some patient characteristics associated with higher rates of hospital readmissions, they do not adjust for others, such as socioeconomic or community-level factors.
 CMS’s original measures were endorsed by the National Quality Forum (NQF), as required by statute.
 Research by the Medicare Payment Advisory Commission (MedPAC), an independent federal agency that advises the Congress on Medicare issues, has shown that hospitals’ readmission penalties are positively correlated with their share of low-income Medicare patients, suggesting that factors other than hospital quality may play a role in readmission rates.
-In a recent report, MedPAC outlined ways to modify the calculation for determining financial penalties in the HRRP by comparing hospitals in peer groups that have similar shares of low-income beneficiaries.
+In a 2013 report, MedPAC outlined ways to modify the calculation for determining financial penalties in the HRRP by comparing hospitals in peer groups that have similar shares of low-income beneficiaries.
 Additionally, an advisory panel to the NQF recommended that for certain purposes (such as provider accountability) some NQF-endorsed measures should include adjustments for socioeconomic status.
-Further, members of Congress have introduced legislation in both the House and Senate to adjust the HRRP penalty calculations for socio-economic factors.10 CMS has expressed concern that softening penalties for hospitals with lower-income patients would hold those hospitals to a lower standard, and unintentionally weaken incentives for those hospitals to improve health outcomes for disadvantaged patients.14
+Further, members of Congress have introduced legislation in both the House and Senate to adjust the HRRP penalty calculations for socio-economic factors.10 CMS has expressed concern that softening penalties for hospitals with lower-income patients would hold those hospitals to a lower standard, and unintentionally weaken incentives for those hospitals to improve health outcomes for disadvantaged patients.11

-- Moving goalposts.
+- Moving goalposts for multiple measures.
 Hospital performance in the HRRP is, essentially, graded on a curve because the calculations for determining penalties are based on comparisons to the national average.
 For each measure, if the national rate of Medicare readmissions declines—the main goal of the HRRP—then it is possible for hospitals to improve their readmission rates, but still be penalized.
 Also, the shifting penalties do not capture hospital performance across all initial hospitalization diagnoses—sometimes referred to as a hospital-wide or all-condition readmission measure.
-On the one hand, some suggest that if Medicare established fixed target rates for an all-condition readmission measure, hospitals might have an easier time understanding the HRRP and embracing interventions to achieve those targets, and would not risk some readmissions being double-counted (in the case of CABG and heart failure, for example).12 On the other hand, others could argue that fixed targets might mitigate the level of hospital improvement because it establishes a minimum performance, rather than encouraging hospitals to keep up with the average for each of the selected diagnoses, especially relevant when the average improves.
+On the one hand, some suggest that if Medicare established fixed target rates for an all-condition readmission measure, hospitals might have an easier time understanding the HRRP, embracing interventions to achieve those targets, and would not risk some readmissions being double-counted (in the case of CABG and heart failure, for example).12 On the other hand, others could argue that a fixed target for all conditions might mitigate the level of hospital improvement because it would establish a minimum performance, rather than encouraging hospitals to keep up with the average for each of the selected diagnoses, especially relevant when the average improves.
 Regardless, adjustments to the benchmark for calculating HRRP penalties would require a change in law.

-Our research also shows that previously flat readmission rates for traditional Medicare started to decline in 2012 for patients who had been hospitalized for heart failure, heart attack, or pneumonia.
+Our research also shows that previously flat readmission rates for traditional Medicare started to decline in 2012 and have continued along that path in subsequent years.
 This timing suggests that hospitals may have started to implement strategies to lower their readmissions in response to the enactment of the HRRP, with the understanding that the financial penalties (starting in 2013) would be based on performance in prior years.
 Further, because the declines are seen for multiple conditions, multipronged and system-based efforts to reduce readmissions are likely, rather than limited improvements in selected clinical treatments.14 Moreover, the fact that the lower readmission rates have been sustained across several years suggests that system-wide improvement have played a role.
-Simultaneously, other providers in the community may have started to focus on ways to lower readmissions among their patients, thus contributing to the national decline in rates.
+Simultaneously, other providers in the community may have started to focus on ways to lower readmissions among their patients, thus contributing to the continued decline in national readmission rates.

 The overall effect of the HRRP on Medicare beneficiaries is rather indirect.
 To the extent that the financial penalties encourage hospitals to implement activities designed to improve care quality and lower their rate of preventable readmissions, the penalty program could be beneficial to Medicare patients and the Medicare program.
 Alternatively, some have noted that reducing financial resources to lower-performing hospitals could have a negative impact on their delivery of patient care.
 Regarding beneficiaries’ out-of-pocket expenses, a hospital’s penalty status has no direct effect on beneficiaries’ cost sharing during inpatient stays.
-For readmissions in particular, the inpatient hospital deductible is waived ($1,260 in 2015), but beneficiaries do face other out-of-pocket liabilities—mostly in the form of coinsurance for separately billed physician services received during their stay—as they would in all inpatient stays.18
+For readmissions in particular, the inpatient hospital deductible ($1,288 in 2016) is waived, but beneficiaries do face other out-of-pocket liabilities—mostly in the form of coinsurance for separately billed physician services received during their stay—as they would in all inpatient stays.15

 In the coming years

 With the enactment of the HRRP in the ACA, the aim to reduce preventable hospital readmissions has gained traction among providers and policymakers.
-In fact, the HRRP is featured as part of the Administration’s newly announced goal to tie an increasing share of traditional Medicare payments to quality or value in the coming years.
-Moreover, key programs, such as Accountable Care Organizations (ACOs), bundled-payment initiatives, and the Independence at Home demonstration, include provider incentives to lower hospital admission and readmission rates, either directly or indirectly.
+In fact, the HRRP is featured as part of the Administration’s goals to tie increasing shares of traditional Medicare payments to quality or value in the coming years.
+Moreover, key programs, such as Accountable Care Organizations (ACOs), bundled-payment initiatives, medical home programs, and the Independence at Home demonstration, include provider incentives to lower hospital admission and readmission rates, either directly or indirectly.
 For a description of these models and a summary of the available evidence on spending and quality outcomes, see Payment and Delivery System Reform in Medicare: A Primer on Medical Homes, Accountable Care Organizations, and Bundled Payments.
-Additionally, the Community-based Care Transitions Program, also enacted by the ACA, is designed to assess ways that community-based organizations (such as local aging services agencies) might partner with hospitals to improve patients’ transitions to other settings, such as skilled nursing facilities or the patients’ home.19 Additionally, CMS has recently started allowing physicians to bill Medicare for “transitional care management” after a beneficiary’s discharge from a hospital or other health care facility, in an effort to reimburse physicians for follow-up activities that could reduce readmissions and other complications.
+Additionally, the Community-based Care Transitions Program, also enacted by the ACA, is designed to assess ways that community-based organizations (such as local aging services agencies) might partner with hospitals to improve patients’ transitions to other settings, such as skilled nursing facilities or the patients’ home.16 Also, in traditional Medicare, CMS has recently started allowing physicians to bill Medicare for “transitional care management” after a beneficiary’s discharge from a hospital or other health care facility, in an effort to reimburse physicians for follow-up activities that could reduce readmissions and other complications.